ethanagb/BurgeLab/notebook.md

 - Get intron start and end positons, find which overlap with enhancers with bedtools intersect.
 - Normalize positions to percent of total length to the end (or something like that)
 ---

+## 12 Feb
+### Ideas

+- Liu paper says they called ~98,000 peaks but I only called 6800.
+Need to figure out what's going on with that.
+- Try to use input library as a control and see if that calls more peaks?
+Paper doesn't specify the parameters used at all other than q=0.05
+-

+### Accomplished
+- Obtained control library from SRA.

+### In Progress

+### To Do